Welcome to Rostrum, the free magazine for Wateringbury Village

 Thursday 14th November - Kings Hill Sculpture Walk to see the 10 sculptures on Kings Hill.
 A leisurely 5.5 miles pavement walk.

-For details of all the Ramblers group walks see www.tonbridgeandmallingramblers.org.uk or
+For details of all the Ramblers group walks see External link opens in new tab or windowwww.tonbridgeandmallingramblers.org.uk or

 REV GARY WRITES